brandly/weave.js/README.md

 $ open output/index.html
 ```

-the example is p lame, but you can open your console and see some output :100:
+the example is a really basic react app, but it works :100: